nestauk/ojd_daps_language_models/company_descriptions/README.md

 `JobBERT` is a continuously pre-trained `bert-base-cased` checkpoint on ~3.2M sentences from job postings.

-To run the flow in production using AWS batch and the model configurations as described in `training.yaml`, run:
+To run the flow in production using AWS batch and the model configurations as described in `training.yaml`, run (using python 3.10 or later):

 `python compdescs_flow.py --package-suffixes=.txt,.yaml --datastore=s3 --production=True run`